mahirshahriar1/Prayer_Hadith_Extension/readme.md

-# Islamic Prayer Times and Random Hadith Web App
+# Islamic Prayer Times and Random Hadith Web Extension

 An extension that displays Islamic prayer times based on the user's location, along with a random hadith.
 The extension has a dark mode feature, a button to toggle between showing and hiding the hadith, and a countdown for the next prayer time.